Get insider access

 Conclusion

-Judder is caused by 24p films and is noticeable in slow, panning shows where the camera doesn't look smooth.
+Judder is caused by 24p films and is noticeable in slow-panning shows where the camera doesn't look smooth.
 It happens because your TV displays each frame for an uneven amount of time, so some hold on longer than others.
 Most people won't notice it, but if you do, it can be annoying to watch a movie with judder.
-Our judder tests check to see a TV can remove judder from four different sources and which settings are needed to do so.
+Our judder tests check to see if a TV can remove judder from four different sources and which settings are needed to do so.